 Here’s what AHT takes into account when applied to a customer service phone call.

-- Talk time – the number of minutes and seconds a customer service representative spends live on the phone with the customer, from pick-up to conclusion.
+1. Talk time: The number of minutes and seconds a customer service representative spends live on the phone with the customer, from pick-up to conclusion.

-- Hold time – the number of minutes and seconds a customer spends on hold while the representative is solving their issue, transferring the customer to a more appropriate agent, or otherwise indisposed.
+2. Hold time: The number of minutes and seconds a customer spends on hold while the representative is solving their issue, transferring the customer to a more appropriate agent, or otherwise indisposed.

 Your average handle time will be a mean of the above data points.
-Here’s how to calculate it:
+Next, we’ll explain how to calculate AHT.

 How to Calculate AHT (Average Handle Time)